axeldealex/DarkHeresySimulations/README.md

 Twin Linked

-### Other features to add (mid term)
+### Other features to add (midterm)
 Power fields

 Emperor's Fury

 ### When I work on this project
-For now I'm doing this as something I code when I feel like it, so progress might be very slow (currently going super fast as of 18/11/2022).
+For now, I'm doing this as something I code when I feel like it, so progress might be very slow (currently going fast as of 18/11/2022).
 I'm trying to keep everything well documented as well so that's taking a good amount of time.
 Nothing beats best practice though.
 Not sure if this ever turns out as an interesting project, but might refer to this as a portfolio piece at some point.